Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Solution approach

 \subsection{Semantic Localization Process}

+The semantic localization process starts by detecting vehicles in real-time and converting their segments into binary masks for precise localization.
+These semantic masks, combined with GPS data, enable the identification of specific target vehicles through a K-means clustering algorithm.
+The details are described as follows:

 1. \textbf{Vehicle Detection} and \textbf{Environmental Effect Removal}: In this study, we use the pre-trained YOLOv8 model for vehicle detection due to its real-time detection capability and speed.
 To achieve rapid semantic localization of the user, we chose the streamlined YOLOv8n variant, which has 3.5 million parameters, balancing performance and efficiency.
 The single-pass architecture of YOLOv8n ensures effective and precise object identification, making it ideal for tasks requiring rapid responses.
 The pre-trained YOLOv8n model provides segments of vehicles, which enables the transformation of these segments into binary masks.
-This process can be represented as,

-Here, $\mathcal{J}(.)$ symbolizes the pretrained YOLOv8n model tasked with segmenting the input image $I(t, \mathcal{E})$ by identifying regions corresponding to the set of vehicle classes $\chi_{vehicles}$.
-The transformation function $\mathcal{H}(.)$ is subsequently applied to these segments, adjusting the pixel values within the segmented areas to 1 (indicative of vehicle presence) and setting all other pixels to 0 (indicative of absence).
+This process can be represented as, Here, $\mathcal{J}(\cdot)$ symbolizes the pretrained YOLOv8n model tasked with segmenting the input image $I(t, \mathcal{E})$ by identifying regions corresponding to the set of vehicle classes $\chi_{vehicles}$.
+The transformation function $\mathcal{H}(\cdot)$ is subsequently applied to these segments, adjusting the pixel values within the segmented areas to 1 (indicative of vehicle presence) and setting all other pixels to 0 (indicative of absence).
 This delineation process is essential for isolating vehicles from their surroundings, allowing for more precise and optimal beams.
 The transformation mechanism can be detailed further as follows.
 For an input image $I(t, \mathcal{E})$, let $S = \mathcal{J}(I(t, \mathcal{E}), \chi_{vehicles})$ denote the segmentation result highlighting vehicle areas.
-The transformation function $\mathcal{H}(.)$ converts the image into a binary mask $\alpha_{t,\mathcal{E}}^\mathcal{V}$, where the pixel values are defined by:
+The transformation function $\mathcal{H}(\cdot)$ converts the image into a binary mask $\alpha_{t,\mathcal{E}}^\mathcal{V}$, where the pixel values are defined by: where $p_{i,j}$ represents the pixel at position $(i, j)$ in the original image $I(t, \mathcal{E})$.